 Mineral rights in New Zealand belong to the Crown and are made accessible through a permitting system that awards large exploration blocks, generally for five years and sometimes up to 10 years, in exchange for work commitments.
-The blocks are either made available by the government through “block offers” for competitive bidding, or are granted in response to applications for particular lands made by interested parties.
+The blocks are typically made available by the government through “block offers” for competitive bidding.
 Once a permit is granted, the permit-holder has exclusive rights to explore and develop the block while fulfilling the work commitments.
 Surface access is negotiated with landowners within a 1-km radius of the exploration site.

 The fiscal regime governing energy production is favourable, comparable to the best current regimes in western Canada.
 Oil and natural gas production is subject to a 5% royalty until recovery of capital costs, followed by a 20% net accounting profits royalty.
 Energy companies are also subject to 28% corporate income tax, with tax treatments in place to avoid double taxation.
 Unlike many international settings, New Zealand has no “back-in” clauses to impose unearned working interests or production-sharing requirements on domestic or foreign energy companies.